Co-Produced with Knight Studios, Scorched Earth Explores API Security Risk Told Through the True Life Story of Alissa Knight

 Alissa is a business magnate, American author, screenwriter, film director, producer, and a reformed Black Hat computer hacker who was arrested at 17 years old and later went on to work for the U.S. Intelligence Community in cyber warfare.
 In 2020, Melissa and Alissa Knight formed Knight Group, which controls five companies in coffee, TV broadcasting, publishing, marketing, events, and film production.

 “Adversaries have been targeting APIs for years because they introduce a single point of entry into an organization’s network, infrastructure, and applications, allowing access to its resources,” said Alissa Knight, Director and Executive Producer at Knight Studios.
 “This new franchise accurately chronicles the risks if APIs aren’t monitored or secured in real-time.”

 If you are interested in learning more about API security, visit the Noname Academy webpage to access online courses and trainings: https://nonamesecurity.com/learn.

 Noname Security is the only company taking a complete, proactive approach to API Security.
 Noname works with 20% of the Fortune 500 and covers the entire API security scope — Discovery, Posture Management, Runtime Security, and API Security Testing.
-Noname Security is privately held, remote-first with headquarters in Silicon Valley, California, and offices in Tel Aviv and Amsterdam.
+Noname Security is privately held, remote-first with headquarters in Silicon Valley, California, and an office in London.